davidmdugger/roster-bots-react/README.md

 `NotFound.js` is the 404 component when user accesses an unkown URL.

 `Team.js` is the container component that will be parent to TeamNameForm, and Roster.

+`Roster.js` is the component that will be parent to RosterTable and RosterButtons.